sunjay/sunjay.github.io/README.md

 ## TODO

 - Projects page
-- Home page
+- Recents posts list on the home page
-- Analytics (test in production)